leeeizhang/leeeizhang/README.md

 ### Hi there, I am Ryan! 👋

-My name is Ryan (張磊), majoring in *Computer Science and Engineering*.
+My name is Ryan (张磊), majoring in *Computer Science and Engineering*.
 My primary research focuses on building ***distributed, continual, and efficient ML edge-server system***.
 I am also interested in *computer vision*, *big-data system*, and *large-scale ML system*.
 Currently, I am a master student at [@MSNLAB](https://github.com/MSNLAB) in NJUST.

 - ✒️ My motto: *A doer living in moment, define the pioneering resolve with every line of code. 🚀*